Saudi-led coalition calls for U.N. supervision of Yemen port

 "This would facilitate the flow of humanitarian supplies to the Yemeni people, while at the same time ending the use of the port for weapons smuggling and people trafficking," it said in a statement.
 It did not address a call by Somalia to investigate.

-"We do not know who carried it out, but survivors said they came under attack from another boat at 9 p.m., the crew used lights and shouted to signal this is a civilian boat," Iolanda Jaquemet, a spokeswoman for the International Committee of the Red Cross, has said.

-"Nevertheless, it did not have any effect and a helicopter joined in the attack," she said.

-Hodeidah is part of a broad battlefront where forces loyal to Yemeni President Abd-Rabbu Mansour Hadi, backed by the Saudi-led coalition, are fighting the Iran-allied Houthi movement, which controls most of northern and western Yemen.
+Hodeidah is part of a broad battlefront where forces loyal to Yemeni President Abd-Rabbu Mansour Hadi, backed by the Saudi-led coalition, are fighting the Iran-allied Houthi movement which controls most of north and western Yemen.

-The Saudi-led coalition was formed in 2015 to fight the Houthis and troops loyal to former president Ali Abdullah Saleh, who have fired missiles into neighboring Saudi Arabia.
+The Saudi-led coalition was formed in 2015 to fight the Houthis and troops loyal to former president Ali Abdullah Saleh who have fired missiles into neighbouring Saudi Arabia.

 The Bab al-Mandab is a strategic waterway through which nearly 4 million barrels of oil are shipped daily.

-(This story was refiled to remove reference to helicopter in first paragraph)

-Reporting by William Maclean; Writing by Stephen Kalin; Editing by Elaine Hardcastle, Larry King
+Reporting by William Maclean; Writing by Stephen Kalin; Editing by Elaine Hardcastle